 Risk management at the Bank begins at the highest level of the organization.
 At the helm of the risk management infrastructure is the BOD who is responsible for establishing and maintaining a sound risk management system.
 The BOD assumes oversight over the entire risk management process and has the ultimate responsibility for all risks taken.
-It regularly reviews and approves the institution's tolerance for risks, as well as, its business strategy and risk philosophy.
+It regularly reviews and approves the institution's tolerance for risks, as well as its business strategy and risk philosophy.

 The BOD has constituted the Risk Management Committee (RMC) as the board-level committee responsible for the development and oversight of the risk management program.
-Considering the importance of appropriately addressing credit risk, the BOD has also constituted the Credit Committee.
-The Credit Committee is responsible for approving credit-specific transactions, while the RMC is responsible for approving credit portfolio risk-related policies and limits, as well as, market, liquidity, and operational risk policies and limits.
+Considering the importance of appropriately addressing credit risk, the BOD has also constituted the Executive Committee.
+The Executive Committee is responsible for approving credit-specific transactions, while the RMC is responsible for approving risk appetite levels, policies, and risk tolerance limits related to credit portfolio risk, market risk, liquidity risk, interest rate risk, operational risk (including business continuity risk, IT risk, information security risk, data privacy risk and social media risk), consumer protection risk and environmental and social risk to ensure that current and emerging risk exposures are consistent with Bank's strategic direction and overall risk appetite.